fegyi001/osmgwc/README.md

 * PostgreSQL with PostGIS:

-    In this tutorial I used [PostgreSQL v.9.6.1 with PostGIS v.2.3.0](http://www.enterprisedb.com/products-services-training/pgdownload)
+    For this tutorial I used [PostgreSQL v.9.6.1 with PostGIS v.2.3.0](http://www.enterprisedb.com/products-services-training/pgdownload)

 * GeoServer with the CSS plugin:

-    In this tutorial I used [GeoServer v.2.10.0](http://geoserver.org/release/2.10.0/).
-Download the CSS plugin from [here](https://sourceforge.net/projects/geoserver/files/GeoServer/2.10.0/extensions/geoserver-2.10.0-css-plugin.zip/download), then unzip it into geoserver's lib folder which can be found here: [GeoServer install dir]/webapps/geoserver/WEB-INF/lib, then restart GeoServer.
+    For this tutorial I used [GeoServer v.2.10.0](http://geoserver.org/release/2.10.0/).
+Download the CSS plugin from [here](https://sourceforge.net/projects/geoserver/files/GeoServer/2.10.0/extensions/geoserver-2.10.0-css-plugin.zip/download), then unzip it into GeoServer's lib folder which can be found here: [GeoServer install dir]/webapps/geoserver/WEB-INF/lib, then restart GeoServer.

 * osm2pgsql